Fukushimagata & Sakata

-November from their breeding grounds in Siberia and the Russian Far East before spreading out across the Japanese archipelago.
+Japan, in winter, is home to several million ducks, geese and swans which move south in October and November from their breeding grounds in Siberia and the Russian Far East before spreading out across the Japanese archipelago.
 Most of the concentrations of these birds are in Hokkaido or on Honshu, but smaller numbers of ducks winter in Shikoku and Kyushu, and sometimes geese and swans even get as far south as Okinawa and other southwestern islands – Greater White-fronted Goose, Greylag Goose, Bean Goose and Swan Goose have even been recorded on Okinawa main island!

 Vast numbers of geese migrate through Hokkaido, where they rest at ornithologically important staging areas such as Sarobetsu in the north, Miyajima-numa in the centre, Lake Utonai, near Tomakomai, the Tokachi Plain, Lake Tofutsu east of Abashiri, Lake Shirarutoro northeast of Kushiro and Lake Furen, near Nemuro.
 As autumn progresses into winter, these birds move south or southwest and fan out across central and northern Honshu, to places such as Izunuma in Miyagi Prefecture, the Ogata region of Akita Prefecture, Lake Shinji in Shimane Prefecture and, in Niigata Prefecture, Fukushimagata and Sakata, east and west of Niigata City, respectively.

-feeding area for Bewick's Swans and geese.
-Greater White-fronted Geese are the commonest, and in recent years, Sakata has attracted a small, but growing winter population of Lesser (or Cackling) Canada Geese and Lesser Snow Geese.
-One recent rarity that appeared was a wayward Japanese Crested Ibis from the released captive-bred population on Sado Island, off the coast of Niigata Prefecture.
+An additional site, on the west side of Niigata City, is Sakata.
+This large lake is surrounded by rice paddies that serve as a feeding area for Bewick's Swans and geese.
+Greater White-fronted Geese are the commonest, and in recent years, Sakata has attracted a small – but growing – winter population of Cackling Geese and Lesser Snow Geese.
+A few years ago a wayward Japanese Crested Ibis appeared here from the released captive-bred population on Sado Island, off the coast of Niigata Prefecture.

-In midwinter there are several thousand duck on the lake, so a close examination is likely to turn up something of interest – Smew, or Baikal Teal, and perhaps even a Baer's Pochard, which have occasionally been recorded here.
+In mid-winter there are several thousand duck on the lake, so a close examination is likely to turn up something of interest – Smew, or Baikal Teal, and perhaps even a Baer's Pochard, which have occasionally been recorded here.

-Note, however, that from the observation centre, you will be looking towards the west, and from mid-afternoon onward the distant birds on the lake are nothing more than silhouettes – morning is definitely the best time to scan through the duck flocks.
+Note, however, that from the observation centre, you will be looking towards the west, and from mid-afternoon onward the distant birds on the lake are nothing more than silhouettes.
+Morning is definitely the best time to scan through the duck flocks.

 For Fukushimagata, drive east on Route 7 (or the Nihonkai-Niigata expressway) from Niigata City.
 At